-• Create a virtual hostname for use by OpenVault and either add it to your local DNS server or add it to the /etc/hosts file on each host in the cluster that will be used as a DMF server or as an OpenVault client node.
+- Create a virtual hostname for use by OpenVault and either add it to your local DNS server or add it to the /etc/hosts file on each host in the cluster that will be used as a DMF server or as an OpenVault client node.
 The address associated with that virtual hostname must be a virtual address managed by a community IPaddr2 resource within the same resource group as the openvault resource.
 You may also use the IPaddr2 virtual address for other purposes, such as NFS.
-For more information, see "Configuring a Virtual IP Address for HA" on page 44.
+See also: - "Virtual IP Address Requirements" on page 16 - "Configuring a Virtual IP Address for HA" on page 45